Wells Fargo finds efficiency target elusive as revenue slips

 As a result, analysts say it may take until 2020 for Wells Fargo to get its efficiency ratio within the 55 percent to 59 percent range Chief Executive Tim Sloan has pledged to hit.
 It has not reported a ratio below 60 percent since September 2016.

 That metric, which measures the cost of one dollar of revenue, was 66.7 percent at Wells Fargo during the first half of the year.
-By comparison, JPMorgan Chase & Co’s (JPM.N) efficiency ratio was 57.6 percent.
+By comparison, JPMorgan Chase & Co’s efficiency ratio was 57.6 percent.

 Two-thirds of the analysts who updated estimates since second-quarter results now see the ratio staying at or above 60 percent through 2019, according to Thomson Reuters data.
 Prior to earnings, the consensus for the ratio was 59.5 percent.